KikidoraFear/Kikimeter/README.md

 - add button to reset specific sections (the one displayed in the bottom meter)
 - display sections as grid rather than row
 - query combat status for each player
+- use boss list for current zone only

 ## State
 - accuracy of values displayed need further testing